file9.ai

 • 600 members in the Grand National Assembly

-• 19.9% of the legislative chamber is comprised of women
+• 19.9% of legislative seats held by women

 Military and Security

-• Military service is compulsory for men aged 20-41
+• Compulsory military service for men aged 20-41

 Energy